+(3) STATUS OF ELECTRIC RELIABILITY ORGANIZATION- The activities undertaken by the Electric Reliability Organization and any affiliated regional reliability entity under section 215 of the Federal Power Act shall not constitute the Electric Reliability Organization or any affiliated regional reliability entity as a federal agency.

 (b) APPLICATION OF ANTITRUST LAWS- Notwithstanding any other provision of law, each of the following activities are rebuttably presumed to be in compliance with the antitrust laws of the United States:

-(1) Activities undertaken by the Electric Reliability Organization under section 215 of the Federal Power Act or affiliated regional reliability entity operating under an agreement in effect under section 215(h) of such Act.
+(1) Activities undertaken by the Electric Reliability Organization under section 215 of the Federal Power Act or affiliated regional reliability entity operating under an agreement in effect under section 215(g) of such Act.

 (2) Activities of a member of the Electric Reliability Organization or affiliated regional reliability entity in pursuit of organization objectives under section 215 of the Federal Power Act undertaken in good faith under the rules of the organization.